antowan/jquery-widget-heatmap/README.md

 A propos
 --------------

+My primaraly goal was develop a widget as much as possible idependant from his own data source.
+Todo so I had choosen to develop this widget with the widget factory provided by JQuery UI and I had my own logic to get binded with a proxy in charge to notify the widget with the dataset.
+The proxy is passed in parameter of the widget.
+In this version I used d3.js to proxy csv data files.

 This plugin is still in the early stage of his development.

 You can find more advanced implementation there: